cloudfoundry/docs-bosh/content/director-configure-db.md

       # ...
     ```

-1. Configure postgres job, and let the Director and the Registry (if configured) use the database:
+1. Configure postgres job, and let the Director use the database:

     ```yaml
     properties: